AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

-# Known Issues and Workarounds for Using the Web SDK on Mobile Devices
+# Known Issues and Workarounds on Mobile Devices

 This page lists the known issues and limitations of using the Web SDK on mobile devices:
 - Known issues: Caused by bugs on specific versions of iOS or specific browsers on Android.
 For some known issues, Agora provides workarounds.